Scheduled MonumentsEnglandMoated site and manorial earthworks at Middleton Castle

 What is Moated site and manorial earthworks at Middleton Castle?

-Middleton Castle in Norfolk is a moated site and manorial earthwork of medieval date.
+Middleton Castle is a moated site and manorial earthworks located in Norfolk, England, representing the physical remains of a medieval settlement and administrative centre.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018647.

 Who is responsible for protecting Moated site and manorial earthworks at Middleton Castle?